 This course provides an overview of the behavioral research associated with occupational fraud and the methodology of fraud examination such as obtaining documentary evidence, interviewing witnesses and potential suspects, writing investigative reports, testifying to findings and forensic documentation evidence.
 The majority of the course is focused on detecting the most common types of occupational fraud, determining how each type of fraud is committed, and implementing prevention strategies.
-(Prerequisites: FIN231 Principles of Finance, MAN224 Business Law)
+(Prerequisites: FIN231, MAN224, or with consent of the Dean.)

 Interviewing Techniques for Fraud Investigation

 This course provides an overview of techniques and strategies useful in interviewing and interrogating occupational fraud suspects and other parties of interest.
 These techniques and strategies include interpreting the verbal and nonverbal cues of an interviewee, as well as planning, conducting, and documenting the finding from investigative interviews.
 (Prerequisite: ACC341, or with consent of the Dean.)

 Legal Elements of Fraud

 This course explores the legal issues associated with occupation fraud investigations with a primary emphasis on the proper preparation of a fraud report.
 Related topics addressed include analyzing relevant criminal and civil laws, the rights of the parties involved in an investigation, rules of evidence, and expert witnessing.
 (Prerequisite: ACC341, or with the consent of the Dean.)

 Corporate Governance and Internal Control Assessment

 This course starts with an overview of key legislation and guidelines associated with corporate governance.
 This includes analyzing the components of the Committee of Sponsoring Organizations (COSO) internal control framework, the Sarbanes-Oxley Act, Statement on Auditing Standards No. 99 (SAS), and the role of the Public Company Accounting Oversight Board (PCAOB).
 The primary focus of the course is on identifying, documenting, analyzing, and testing internal controls in an organization as part of an effective fraud prevention program.
 (Prerequisite: ACC341, or with the consent of the Dean.)

 Principles of Auditing II